industrial-edge/energy-manager-getting-started/README.md

 ## Configuration steps

+To setup the PLC connection that is required to use the Energy Manager, several applications must be configured.

-You can find the further information about the following steps in the [docs](docs/Installation.md)
+You can find further information about the configuration steps [here](/docs/Installation.md).

-- Configure PLC Connection
-- Configure Energy Manager

 ## Usage

-Once the Energy Manager is configured, data such as energy consumption, energy costs and energy flows can be visually displayed via the web UI interface.
+The Energy Manager can be used for analyzing energy data.

+You can find detailed information about the usage [here](/docs/Usage.md):

+- KPI calculation within the Energy Manager
+- Data analysis using widgets
+- Energy media analysis

 ## Documentation